nocrom99/ganeti-instance-image/README.markdown

 * `CDINSTALL`:  If 'yes' only setup disks for a cd based install or manual installation via other means.
 It will not deploy any images or create any partitions. (default: no)
-* `SWAP`:       Create a swap partition (tarball only) (default: yes)
+* `SWAP`:       Create a swap partition (tarball only) (default: no)
 * `SWAP_SIZE`:  Manually set the default swap partition size in MB (default: size of instance memory)
 * `FILESYSTEM`: Set which filesystem to format the disks as.
-Currently only supports ext3 or ext4. (default: ext3)
+Currently only supports ext3 or ext4. (default: ext4)
-* `FDISK`:      Select either "parted" or "sfdisk" as the fdisk program to use when creating partitions. (default: sfdisk)
+* `FDISK`:      Select either "parted" or "sfdisk" as the fdisk program to use when creating partitions. (default: parted)
 * `KERNEL_ARGS`: Add additional kernel boot parameters to an instance.
 This currently only works on booting a kernel from inside.
 * `IMAGE_NAME`: Name for the image to use.
 Generally they will have names similar
-                to: centos-5.4, debian-5.0, etc. The naming is free form depending on what you name the file itself.
+                to: ubuntu-16.04 centos-7, etc. The naming is free form depending on what you name the file itself.
 * `IMAGE_TYPE`: Create instance by either using a gzipped tarball, file system dump, or an image created by qemu-img.
 Accepts either 'tarball',